It’s official: You got insurance for your pet, and you’re now the most responsible pet parent ever. Congrats!

 That’s it!
 Go give a well-deserved belly rub to the newly insured member of your fur fam.
 We hope you loved getting your policy as much as we loved welcoming you to our community.

 It should be smooth sailing from now, and whenever you need to file an insurance claim, just open the Lemonade app, tap ‘Claim’ on the top right corner, and we’ll handle it asap.
-Btw, did you know Lemonade also offers homeowners and renters insurance?
+Btw, did you know Lemonade also offers homeowners, renters, and term life insurance?

 Tell your friends and family about Lemonade’s pet health insurance, and let ’em know how easy, fast, and fun insurance can be.